 A territory to be discovered: the indigenous grapes

-Three indigenous varieties, the symbol of our tradition, that have always characterized our territory: Catarratto (also in its clones “Lucido” and “Extra Lucido”, meaning shining), Grillo and Pignatello.
+Three indigenous varieties, the symbol of our tradition, that have always characterized our territory: Catarratto (also in its version “Lucido” and “Extra Lucido”, meaning shining), Grillo and Pignatello.

-Abandoned by business logics, they are the focus of Marco De Bartoli’s research, to continue exploring splendour and vigour of yore.
-Streght, elegance and territory are the characteristics of these varieties.
+Abandoned by business logics, they are the focus of Marco De Bartoli’s research, to continue exploring splendor and vigor of yore.
+Strength, elegance, and territory are the characteristics of these varieties.

 Lucido: How and When.